-I am from Panama where we have our version which is made out of yellow corn (called Tortillas de Maiz).
+I am from Panama, where we have our version made out of yellow corn (called Tortillas de Maiz).
 Panama, Colombia, and Venezuela are neighboring countries.

 Subsequently, we eat Venezuelan and Colombian arepas quite regularly.

-These is the Venezuelan version which work better for filling them with whatever you can think of.
+This recipe is the Venezuelan version which works better for filling them with whatever you can think of.

 The Colombian and Panamanian versions are thinner and work better to have a bite as you munch them with something else, like french fries.